-Please note the following when planning to make a donation at one of our no contact, self-service drop off sites:
+Please note the following when planning to make a donation:

 - Be patient and wait in car while others are donating.

-- If weather is poor, locations without an awning have donation bins inside building and a face covering is required to enter.
+- If weather is poor, locations without an awning have donation bins inside building.
+Please note we cannot accept wet clothing, even for salvage.

 - Bring donations in bags or boxes – no loose donations, please.
 We can not return your bins or boxes.